Original Comic Art Terms, Jargon and Lingo Explained and Illustrated

 Each piece of original art is a one of a kind.

-Title Splash – A piece of comic art used to publish the first page of a comic book.
+Title Splash – One of the more confusing comic art terms.
+A piece of comic art used to publish the first page of a comic book.
 Quite often this includes the indicia (see below).

 Generally, title splash pages are the second-most valuable pieces after cover art pieces.